davele-itsme/Company-website/README.md

 # The Company website

 This repo houses the files used to build the static Company website, available at https://davele-itsme.github.io/Company-website/.

-It was built for Responsive Web Design course as assignment.
+The project was built for Responsive Web Design course as assignment.

 ![image](https://user-images.githubusercontent.com/42817904/116983945-fba1fa80-acca-11eb-9367-b227f0fec687.png)